-The Department of Transportation and Public Funds (DOT&PF) is requiring all prime contractors and subcontractors on all of their projects awarded after January 1, 2021, to file their certified payroll in the new AASHTOWare system.
+The Department of Transportation and Public Facilities (DOT&PF) is requiring all prime contractors and subcontractors on all of their projects awarded after January 1, 2021, to file their certified payroll in the new AASHTOWare system.
 These certified payrolls will be sent to both DOT&PF and DOLWD at the same time.
 There is no longer a need to provide two sets of these payrolls.

-Please follow this link to get set up and find instructions about this system:
+Please follow this link to get set up and find instructions about this system.

 The federal Wage Hour Division will be taking complaints over the phone.
 The Seattle District Office: 206-398-8039

 The Wage and Hour Administration is now providing interactive online webinars covering basic wage and hour laws for employers, contractors and employees.
 Wage and Hour laws - Every third Tuesday of every month from 9:00 a.m. to noon Child Labor Laws - Every second Wednesday of every month from 9:00 a.m. to 10:00 a.m.
 Public Construction and Prevailing Wage - Every third Wednesday of every month from 9:00 a.m. to noon.

 Please contact our office at (907) 269-4900 for registration.

 Anchorage - 8:30 a.m.-4:30 p.m. - Closed from 12:00 to 1:00 for lunch.